General GHG emissions regulationRegulation of emissions

 Is there a GHG emission allowance regime (or similar regime) in your country?
 How does it operate?

-There is no GHG allowance regime at the federal level.
-The Regional GHG Initiative (RGGI) and California operate cap-and-trade programmes with associated emissions allowance regimes.
+There is no mandatory GHG allowance regime at the federal level.
+The Regional Greenhouse Gas Initiative (RGGI), California and Washington operate cap-and-trade programmes with associated emissions allowance regimes.

 RGGI, the first market-based GHG reduction scheme in the US, currently encompasses the eastern states of Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Rhode Island, Vermont and Virginia.
 RGGI lowered its GHG emissions cap beginning in 2014 to 91 million short tons, with annual follow-on decreases of 2.5 per cent from 2015 to 2020.
 In August 2017, RGGI members approved measures to extend RGGI to 2030, with a further 30 per cent reduction in GHG emissions during that time.
 Membership in RGGI is voluntary and subject to change; New Jersey withdrew from RGGI in 2011 but rejoined in 2019.
 Virginia joined RGGI in 2020, and Pennsylvania is considering joining the programme.

 RGGI is limited to the power sector and uses an allowance system for compliance; electric power generators subject to RGGI are required to hold CO2 allowances equal to the amount of CO2 they emit in a given compliance year.
 Each RGGI state issues allowances in an amount defined by each state’s applicable law or regulation implementing RGGI.
-Collectively, these allowances comprise the annual RGGI cap, which are distributed through quarterly auctions.
-RGGI also utilises a cost containment reserve system to allocate and auction additional allowances when needed to limit price volatility that, combined with periodic over-supply, has kept prices low but also has frustrated efforts to create a market for carbon offsets in RGGI states.
-A new an Emissions Containment Reserve, which allows states to withhold allowances from auction if reduction costs are lower than projected, will allow more dynamic response to market conditions and may have the effect of stabilising or raising slightly the cost of RGGI allowances.
+Collectively, these allowances comprise the annual RGGI cap and are distributed through quarterly auctions.
+RGGI also utilises a cost containment reserve system to allocate and auction additional allowances when needed to limit price volatility that, combined with periodic over-supply, has kept prices low but has also frustrated efforts to create a market for carbon offsets in RGGI states.
+An Emissions Containment Reserve, which allows states to withhold allowances from auction if reduction costs are lower than projected, will allow more dynamic response to market conditions and may have the effect of stabilising or raising slightly the cost of RGGI allowances.

 Are there any GHG emission allowance registries in your country?
 How are they administered?

 There is no GHG allowance regime at the federal level.
 The registry for RGGI allowances is called the ‘CO2 Allowance Tracking System’.
-Each RGGI allowance has a unique serial number, which then tracks initial ownership, transfer, and retirement of allowances.
-California and other linked jurisdictions utilise the Compliance Instrument Tracking System Service as an allowance registry, which tracks the issuance, initial ownership, transfer, and retirement of allowances and offsets.Obtaining, possessing and using GHG emission allowances
+Each RGGI allowance has a unique serial number, which then tracks initial ownership, transfer and retirement of allowances.
+California and other linked jurisdictions utilise the Compliance Instrument Tracking System Service (CITSS) as an allowance registry, which tracks the issuance, initial ownership, transfer and retirement of allowances and offsets within the Western Climate Initiative (WCI), which encompasses the CA programme.
+WCI conducts financial audit reports and RGGI periodically assesses the presence of any anticompetitive effects.Obtaining, possessing and using GHG emission allowances

 What are the requirements for obtaining GHG emission allowances?
 How are allowances held, cancelled, surrendered and transferred?
 Can rights in favour of third parties (eg, a pledge) be created on allowances?